-Highlighting the new calls for more dog laws is this most recent and tragic case.
-According to Stanislaus Sheriff Adam Christianson, the incident took place at approximately 5:45 p.m. in the 800 blocks of Glenn Avenue in Modesto.
+This most recent and tragic case highlights the new calls for more dog laws.
+According to Stanislaus Sheriff Adam Christianson, the incident occurred at approximately 5:45 p.m. in the 800 blocks of Glenn Avenue in Modesto.
 The Sheriff said emergency officials received several 911 calls reporting the attack.

 Deputies arriving at the residence found three pit bulls attacking a man.
 Also, a fourth dog was circling the attack in the man’s backyard, Christianson said.
 One organization on Facebook remains dedicated to banning pit bulls.
 Some opine the only way to stop them is to kill them and end their breeding.

-After securing the backyard where the attack took place, sheriff department investigators found a senior woman located inside of the home.
-She also was attacked by the pit bulls.
+After securing the backyard where the attack occurred, sheriff department investigators found a senior woman inside the home.
+She also was attacked by pit bulls.
 The woman had sustained multiple traumatic bite wounds.
-The Sheriff’s Department did not release the identity of the older woman or man.
+The Sheriff’s Department did not release the older woman’s or man’s identity.
 Deputies set up a perimeter in the neighboring yard.
 And this was done to contain the other two pit bulls.
 They, too, were shot and killed.

 Assault Dogs A Threat to the Community?

-According to officials, detectives are investigating witnesses and gathering evidence in conjunction with the Stanislaus County Animal Services.
+According to officials, detectives investigate witnesses and gather evidence in conjunction with Stanislaus County Animal Services.
 The goal is to find whether other reports of the dog’s bad behavior or attacks exist.

 Also, authorities are checking the dogs for micro-chipping.
-One neighbor identified as Celeste Vaughn stated the dogs are known in the community.
-She also said they have attacked other dogs, but not people.
+One neighbor, Celeste Vaughn, stated the dogs are known in the community.
+She also said they have attacked other dogs but not people.
 She said she avoided the Pit Bulls.

-Authorities said criminal and civil charges await the Pit Bull's owner.
+Authorities said criminal and civil charges await the Pit Bull’s owner.
 That is all well and good.
 But where is the outrage from politicians?
-I mean, an AR-15 cannot jump off a table and shoot someone.
+An AR-15 cannot jump off a table and shoot someone.
 But a dog trained to kill bulls sure can.
-Isn't it only fair to ban pit bulls, or have their teeth removed?
+Isn’t it only fair to ban pit bulls or have their teeth removed?

 The so-called “high capacity” magazine ban compares to this.
 This limits how many rounds law-abiding citizens can have in their weapons for self-defense.
 So why not pull the teeth out of a guard dog’s mouth so that only police dogs can have teeth?